MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/wmf/known-issues/known-issues-dsc.md

 ## LCM can go into an unstable state while using Get-DscConfiguration in DebugMode

-If LCM is in DebugMode, pressing CTRL+C to stop the processing of `Get-DscConfiguration` can cause LCM to go into an unstable state such that majority of DSC cmdlets won’t work.
+If LCM is in DebugMode, pressing CTRL+C to stop the processing of `Get-DscConfiguration` can cause LCM to go into an unstable state such that majority of DSC cmdlets won't work.

-**Resolution:** Don’t press CTRL+C while debugging `Get-DscConfiguration` cmdlet.
+**Resolution:** Don't press CTRL+C while debugging `Get-DscConfiguration` cmdlet.

 ## Stop-DscConfiguration may not respond in DebugMode